Approximately Dual and Pseudo-Dual Probabilistic Frames: Approximately Dual Probabilistic Frames

 Since $\| {\bf Id} -{\bf A} \| < 1$, we have

 Thus, $ \nu_N$ is an approximately dual probabilistic frame to $\mu$ with respect to $\Tilde{\gamma}_N$, and

 \end{proof}

-Since we can construct approximately dual frames with arbitrarily small error, we give another alternative definition of approximately dual probabilistic frame.
-Let $\mu$ be a probabilistic frame and $0<\epsilon<1$. $\nu \in \mathcal{P}_2(\mathbb{R}^n)$ is said to be an \emph{approximately dual probabilistic frame} of $\mu$ if there exists $\gamma \in \Gamma(\mu, \nu)$ such that
+Since we can construct approximately dual frames with arbitrarily small error, we give another alternative definition of the approximately dual probabilistic frame.
+Let $\mu$ be a probabilistic frame and $0<\epsilon<1$.
+A probability measure $\nu \in \mathcal{P}_2(\mathbb{R}^n)$ is an \emph{$\epsilon$-approximately dual probabilistic frame} of $\mu$ if there exists $\gamma \in \Gamma(\mu, \nu)$ such that